Teenage Fanclub Albums From Worst to Best

 At least Del Amitri had a top 10 hit in America.
 Teenage Fanclub has been releasing albums for 30 years now and has survived several lineup changes, but they’ve never had a top 10 hit and only hit the Billboard album chart once.
 But that doesn’t change the fact that they have put together energetic, melodic rock and roll for decades, and it doesn’t look like they’re going to quit anytime soon.

-Let’s look at their history over those 30 years.
+Let’s look at their 10 major releases, from worst to best, over those 30 years.

-The result was A Catholic Education, a loud, fuzzy debut album by a group of boys who thought they sounded good and wanted to get it down on tape.
+Sometimes a band’s first album is their best, but other times they’re still working out the kinks.
+That’s the case with Teenage Fanclub’s first album, A Catholic Education — a loud, fuzzy debut album by a group of boys who thought they sounded good and wanted to get it down on tape.
 The opening track, “Everything Flows,” gives us a hint about what the band would become—a varied melody, sing-song chorus, and lots of guitars.
 The rest of the album is lost in those guitars.
-It’s a fun album—one that would help propel the band to a major label—but it’s unpolished.
+It’s a fun album—one that would help propel the band to a major label—but it’s an unpolished gem, and the flaws show.

-After Teenage Fanclub recorded the throwaway, hastily assembled noisemaker The King, the band shaped up—quickly.
-Bandwagonesque, recorded and released only a year after A Catholic Education, is the sound of a band who is starting to figure things out musically.
+After A Catholic Education, the band shaped up—quickly.
+Bandwagonesque, recorded and released only a year after A Catholic Education, is the sound of a band that is starting to figure things out musically.
 It’s still fuzzy in parts, with feedback galore, but it’s more focused and refined.
 Songs have a plan, an order to them.
 Melodies start to surface.

 Bandwagonesque was voted 1991’s Album of the Year for by Spin magazine, defeating Nirvana’s landmark album Nevermind.
 Nirvana’s lead singer Kurt Cobain proclaimed them the best band in the world.
 That’s a lot to live up to.